jeanCarloMachado/local-ci/README.md

 # Local CI

-A set of abstractions to make it easy to use the process of commiting as a CI process.
+A set of abstractions to make it easy to use the process of changing software from the local machine easy.

 From before the commit to pushing a pull request this tool can be useful.